Kunnathoor Padi: Worship Information

-Sree Muthappan is a Hindu deity worshiped commonly in Kannur district of Kerala, India.
+Sree Muthappan is a Hindu deity worshipped commonly in Kannur district of Kerala, India.
 Muthappan and Thiruvappan are considered to be a manifestation of Shiva and Vishnu and hence, Muthappan wholly represents the idea of Brahman, the unity of God, as expressed in the Vedas.

 Worship of Muthappan is unique in that it does not follow the Sattvic (Brahminical) form of worship as in other Hindu temples.
 The main mode of worship is not by idol worship, but using a ritual enactment of Muthappan.
 Fish is used as an offering to Muthappan and people of all castes, religions and nationalities are permitted to enter the temple and take part in the worship.

 Muthappan is also the principal deity in the worship ritual.
 The ritual performers of Muthappan Theyyam belong to the tribal community of Kerala.
 It is unique because in Kerala both the upper-caste Brahmins and the lower-caste tribals have a significant contribution to the major forms of worship.

 Kunnathur Padi, the Aroodam of Sri Muthappan is located in Payyavoor Village of Taliparamba Taluk in Kannur District.
 Kunnathurpadi festival which starts in Malayalam month of Dhanu and ends in Makaram is conducted in a natural setting because Sree Muthappan said that "Fallen leaves, a spring, a large mountain, a round stone, forest and palm trees are enough for me."
 There are no temples for Muthappan in Kunnathur Padi.
 This area is beautiful with its greenery and is 3,000 feet above sea level atop Udumbamala in the Sahyadri Mountains.
 The divinity and the purity of this place with its breathtaking beauty has been maintained for centuries.
 Any visitor coming to this area will feel the blessing hand of Sri Muthappan and will be able to cross the thin line that separates the spiritual existence and the miseries of the material world.
 There is an open place and a cave in the middle of the forest.
 During the festival season a temporary Madappura is erected here which is called Sreekovil.
 On the west side of this Madappura, there is a stone, a rock stand and a mud platform.
 On each side of the cave there is a palm tree.
 On the north side, there is a spring called Thiruvankadavu.
 Beyond that is Aadipadi.

 Thanthries do the purifying rituals (Sudhi, Pasudanam, Punyaham, Ganapati Homam and Bhagavathiseva).
 The Malayirakkal (invoking) of Sri Muthappan is done by Puralimala.
 In all other Madappuras this is done by Kunnathurpadi.